SteffenTunkel/atoml_cmp/README.md

    Mind that atoml_cmp is not supporting the use of parameterized test cases.
 Therefore, this atoml feature should not been used since just the last parameter constellation is further evaluated.

-2. Run the tool with:
+2. Define datasets that are used for the test.
+This can be done in the directory of the atoml docker:

-        python -m atoml_cmp.run_tool
+   `docker_collection/atoml_docker/`.
+In the `TestCatalogSelection.java` you have to add instances of the desired test classes to the `Smoketests` lists.
+For the comparative testing you can use smoke tests implemented in atoml, and use own `.arff` files to generate test cases.
+For that you can create a `SmoketestFromArff` instance.

-   All docker defined by `dockerlist.json` are build and executed.
+   The according files should be in `resources/` to be bound in the docker build.
-   By default, a `generated-tests` and a `predictions` directories are created to save test cases and test results (predictions).
+2. Run the tool with by the command line: `python -m atoml_cmp`.

-   The comparison evaluation results are then saved in the `archive` directory.
+         optional arguments:

-## ToDo
+         -h, --help           show this help message and exit -d , --dockerlist    json file with docker descriptions ["dockerlist.json"] -y , --yaml_desc     directory of the yaml files with the algorithm definitions ["algorithm-descriptions"] -t , --testcases     directory for the generated test cases ["generated-tests"] -p , --predictions   directory for the prediction csv files ["predictions"] -a , --archive       directory, where to save the archive ["archive"] Alternatively the function `atoml_cmp.run_tool.main()` can be called.

-- restructure the external data bind in
+   The default procedure looks as follows: All docker defined by `dockerlist.json` are build and executed.
-- fix linux issues with external data set use.
+   A `generated-tests` and a `predictions` directories are created to save test cases and test results (predictions), in case the directories exist before they get cleared.
-- better structure for function calls
+   The results of the comparison are then saved in the `archive` directory.

 ## Documentation